Science Career Guide: Salary and Degree Info

 Science Associate’s Degree

-A quicker, less expensive route to a career, an associate degree, usually takes students 2 years to complete.
-In many cases, an associate degree allows students to transfer to a four-year program which will let them earn a bachelor’s degree.
+A quicker, less expensive route to a career, an associate degree, usually takes students two years to complete.
+In many cases, an associate degree allows students to transfer to a four-year program, which will allow them to earn a bachelor’s degree.

 A lot of students, however, go straight to work.
 Chemical technicians and environmental science technicians are just some of the jobs that only require an associate degree.